ryanmitts/diodehub-docs/socket/index.rst

 ################################
-DiodeHub Web Socket API
+WebSocket API
 ################################

-The API on which DiodeHub devices and the DiodeHub service communicate through web sockets.
+The API on which DiodeHub devices and the DiodeHub service communicate through WebSockets.

 This is the API that the DiodeHub Website and DiodeHub ESP devices communicate over.